Urutau (firearm): John Smith Practices Good OpSec!

 In the "Mods & Extras" directory of the Urutau's file package, a seven-page document titled, "John Smith Practices Good OpSec!" is available.
 It is referenced at the end of the OpSec & Obfuscation section of the Urutau's documentation as "a general example of purchasing and shipping a product without leaving a digital paper trail."

-This document is formatted like a story book, adorned with AI-generated artwork.
+This document is formatted like a story book, with AI-generated illustrations.
 It tells a fictitious story of a man named John Smith who desired to build an Urutau in an area where gun laws were prohibitive.
 To acquire the materials for the Urutau while avoiding surveillance, he purchases a eBay gift card with physical currency from a local convenience store.
 He then places the order from a publicly-available computer and ships the goods to an apartment building with an unlocked mailroom and no surveillance cameras.
 After acquiring the goods, he builds his Urutau and the story concludes.

 Alternative Design Choices

 The Urutau file package includes a directory titled "Mods & Extras" which includes alternative options for building the Urutau.
-(See Modifications.)
 Each modification includes a PDF or TXT file explaining how to utilize it.
 The directory also includes a standalone copy of OpSec & Obfuscation and a Spanish translation of The New Second Amendment.